 A transformer is a widely used device in the electrical and electronics domain.
 It is an electromagnetic device which follows the basic principle of electromagnetism discovered by Michael Faraday.
-We have covered about Transformers construction and operation in detail in previous tutorial.
+We have covered Transformer construction and operation in detail in the previous tutorial.
 Here we will cover different types of transformers used in different types of applications.
-However, all types of transformers follow the same principles but they have different construction method.
-And with little bit of effort you can also build your own transformer, but while building the transformer one should always follow transformer protection techniques.
+However, all types of transformers follow the same principles, but they have different construction methods.
+And with a little bit of effort, you can also build your own transformer, but while building the transformer one should always follow transformer protection techniques.

 A Transformer can have multiple types of construction.
-Transformer does not have any electrical connection from one side to another; still, the two electrically independent coils can conduct the electricity by electromagnetic flux.
+The transformer does not have any electrical connection from one side to another; still, the two electrically independent coils can conduct the electricity by electromagnetic flux.
 A transformer can have multiple coils or windings on the primary side as well as on the secondary side.
-In several cases, multiple primary sides, where two coils are connected in series, often called as a center tapped.
-This center tapped condition can also be seen on the secondary side.
+In several cases, multiple primary sides, where two coils are connected in series, are often called a center tapped.
+This center-tapped condition can also be seen on the secondary side.

 Transformers can be constructed in a way that it can convert the voltage level of the primary side to the secondary side.
 Depending on the voltage level, the transformer has three categories.
 Step Down, Step Up and Isolation Transformer.
 For the Isolation transformer, the voltage level is the same for both sides.